mmahmoudighaznavi/Harnessing-the-Power-of-News-in-Stock-Market-Predictions-Incorporating-News-Analysis/README.md

 ## Project Objective
 This project endeavors to decode the intricate relationship between news sentiment and stock market fluctuations.
 Employing sophisticated deep learning models like GRU and LSTM, it aims to predict stock market trends and analyze the correlation with news sentiment.
 The research could potentially unlock new avenues in predictive analytics in finance, shedding light on how external information sources influence market dynamics.

-** Partners/Contributors*
+## Partners/Contributors

+**Ruddy Simonpour:**
-Ruddy Simonpour: Data Scientist with over 2 years of experience.
+Data Scientist with over 2 years of experience.
 Former AI/Data Analyst Intern at City of Palo Alto, Data Scientist at GetMotivatedBuddies, and currently working at the University of San Diego.
 Expertise in predictive modeling, transformers, machine learning, and data analysis.

 Email: Ruddys@sandiego.edu
 Website: www.ruddysimon.com

+**Mohammad Mahmoudighaznavi:**
-Mohammad Mahmoudighaznavi: Data Scientist with expertise in machine learning and data analysis.
+Data Scientist with expertise in machine learning and data analysis.
+Email: mmahmoudighaznavi@sandiego.edu

+---
-** Methods Used*
+## Methods Used

-Data Exploration
+- [ ] Data Exploration
-Predictive Modeling
+- [ ] Predictive Modeling
-Statistical Analysis
+- [ ] Statistical Analysis
-Sentimental Analysis
+- [ ] Sentimental Analysis
-Data Modeling
+- [ ] Data Modeling
-Data Pre-processing
+- [ ] Data Pre-processing
-Visualization
+- [ ] Visualization
-Natural Language Processing (Langchain, LLM)
+- [ ] Natural Language Processing (Langchain, LLM)

-** Technologies*
+### Technologies

-Python
+- [ ] Python

 ** License*
 A license determines how others can use, modify, and distribute your project.
 Common licenses include MIT, GPL, and Apache.
 For open-source projects, the MIT License is popular due to its permissiveness.
 Add a LICENSE file in your project folder.

 ** Acknowledgments*
 Acknowledgments to those who assisted or contributed to the project.